To ArtMusicDance.com Menu

 1) Pi (pi = 3.141592653...) starts with 3_4_5 which is the smallest Pythagorean Triplet possible forming the Pythagorean triangle.
 This triplet, 3_4_5 can be recognized as the representation of the Pythagorean Theorem.
 Also in pi the sequence 1_ _2_ _3.
 In √2 early the sequence1_2_3 and 4_ _3_ _2.

 2) In pi, 31, 41 and 59 are primes (3.1 41 59...).
-No formula has been discovered that will produce all the prime numbers however 41 + n squared + n and 59 + 4n squared + 4n are two of the most productive formulas known to yield prime numbers.
-Both 41 and 59 are used.
-Has 31 been overlooked?
-After all 314159 is a prime.
+No formula has been discovered that will produce all the prime numbers however 41 + n squared + n, 59 + 4n squared + 4n and 31 + 2n squared + 4n are three most productive formulas known to yield prime numbers.
+Both 41, 59 and 31 are used.
 See 5) bellow.
+Right at the start of pi there are three very productive prime number generators, 31, 41 and 59.
+What are the odds of this happening by chance?

 The great mathematician's Leonhard Euler's formula 41 + n squared + n turns out to be surprisingly good for large values of n.
 A computer showed that for the primes under ten million, the formula generated primes 47.5 percent of the time.
 The formula works even better for lower values of n.
 For values of n under 2,398, there's' an even chance of getting a prime.
 And for values under 100 the formula yields 86 primes and only 14 composite or non-prime numbers.